 PGRs are separated into two groups, Type I and Type II, based on their method of growth inhibition or suppression.
 Type I inhibitors are primarily absorbed through the foliage and inhibit cell division and differentiation in meristematic regions.
 They are inhibitors of vegetative growth and interfere with seedhead development.
 Their growth inhibition is rapid, occurring within 4 to 10 days, and lasts 3 to 4 weeks, depending on application rate.
 Mefluidide, chlorflurenol, and maleic hydrazide are examples of Type I inhibitors that inhibit mitosis in growth and development.
 Other Type I PGRs that inhibit plant growth and development through interruption of amino acid or organic acid biosynthesis are herbicides used at low rates.
 Being herbicides, their margin of safety is narrow and are very rate dependent.
-Examples of Type I herbicide regulators include glyphosate, imidazoli nones, sulfonylureas, sethoxydim, and fluazifop.
+Examples of Type I herbicide regulators include glyphosate, imidazolinones, sulfonylureas, sethoxydim, and fluazifop.

 Type II inhibitors are generally root absorbed and suppress growth through interference of gibberellic acid bio-synthesis, a hormone responsible for cell elongation.
 Type II PGRs are slower in growth suppression response, but their duration is usually from 4 to 7 weeks, again, depending on application rate.
 Type II PGRs have little effect on seedhead development and result in miniature plants.
 Paclobutrazol and flurprimidol are root absorbed Type II PGRS while trinexapac-ethyl and prohexadione-Ca are foliar absorbed Type II PGRs and systemically translocated to the site of activity.
-Fenarimol is a type II fungicide that also suppresses annual bluegrass on putting greens.

 Proxy 2L is a PGR with best activity on cool-season grasses.
 It promotes ethylene production in plants which is a regulatory hormone that restricts plant growth.

 Root absorbed PGRs are activated by irrigation or rainfall after application and have less likelihood of over-lap leaf burn.
 Foliar absorbed materials (e.g., mefluidide, MH, and trinexapacethyl) require uniform and complete coverage for uniform response and must be leaf absorbed before irrigation or rainfall occurs.
 Usually low gallonage is used for foliar absorbed materials to minimize runoff from the leaf surface while high gallonage is used for root absorbed materials.

-Timing of application for seedhead suppression is somewhat important.
+Timing of application for seedhead suppression is important.
 Applications made after seedhead emergence may not be effective.
-For bahiagrass, mow the area as seedheads initially emerge (usually in late May to early June) to knock down these and weeds present.
+For bahiagrass, mow as seedheads initially emerge (usually in late May to early June) to knock down these and weeds present.
 Begin plant growth retardant treatment about two weeks following mowing or just prior to new seedhead appearance.
 Additional applications 6 to 8 weeks later may be required if new seedheads begin to emerge.
 A complete weed control program must accompany any plant growth retardant use.
 Typically, annual broadleaf weeds will become established in PGR use areas as the treated grass is not actively growing, therefore, is not providing its usual competition.
 Normally, 2,4-D and/or dicamba is included in this broadleaf weed control.
 Other postemergence herbicides such as Velpar, for grass weed control, may also be incorporated in low maintenance bahiagrass areas.
-The following tables list chemicals, application rates, and general remarks about each product used to suppress plant growth.